 Swati

 Swati is an Indian actor, best known for Tamil cinema.
-Swati began their career in 2004.
+Swati began their career in 2004 and has been a prominent figure in the industry for over 22 years.
 With 30 credits to their name and an average audience rating of 6.5, Swati remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Swati is already attracting significant attention for their distinctive work.

 Career Milestones